 Does Gum Break a Fast?

 Most people would probe how such a nanoscopic amount of sugar could significantly differ in weight loss.
 The truth is, sugar doesn’t necessarily add to the body mass.
 Instead, it triggers an insulin response.
 Insulin being the hormone that absorbs sugar in the cells, will work against weight loss.
 It takes away the entire point of intermittent fasting.
+However, incorporating diet cranberry juice in your diet can serve the same purpose.

 If Sugar Is The Problem, Will Sugar-Free Gum Help?